 - this is a tough one because on the one hand it’s important to stand up for your principles – but not to the point that you’re going to get yourself into expensive or unpleasant trouble.
 Gauge the situation and push your point, but be prepared to back down.
 If he hadn’t handed back my passport when I photographed him, I’d have probably paid the money just to get my passport back.

 12. Feeling the aftershocks in Japan after the tsunami (and stupidly drinking the potentially contaminated water)

-I mentioned in part 1 of my Worst Travel Stories that I had experienced a tsunami warning in Hawaii.
+As I’ve mentioned, I had experienced a tsunami warning in Hawaii.
 Yet, that wasn’t the first time me and the word tsunami had crossed paths on my travels.

 In 2011, I turned up in Japan just a few weeks after a tsunami had devastated much of the country.